-The policy lesson for China is clear in case deregulation contributes to a crisis.
-Rapid, transparent and determined government actions to maintain public confidence in the strength of the banking system reduce the impact of a financial crisis, dampen any credit crunch and allow for a rapid recovery of the financial system and thus of the real economy.
+The policy lesson for China is clear in a case where deregulation contributes to a crisis.
+Rapid, transparent and determined government action to maintain public confidence in the strength of the banking system reduces the impact of a financial crisis, dampens any credit crunch and allows for a rapid recovery of the financial system and thus of the real economy.

-There is an additional reason for China of being cautious.
+There is an additional reason for China to be cautious.
 The Nordic countries are small economies with stable political traditions.
-They can experiment and make failures, without having international consequences.
-In contrast, China is an economic giant.
-If China makes serious policy-mistakes when liberalizing its financial system, this may have strong negative effect upon the rest of the world, in particular on other East Asian countries, not mentioning any far-reaching economic and political effects within China.
+They can experiment and have failures, without this leading to international consequences.
+China, in contrast, is an economic giant.
+If China makes serious policy mistakes when liberalizing its financial system, this may have a strong negative effect upon the rest of the world, in particular on other East Asian countries, not to mention far-reaching economic and political effects within China.